darius410/FightcadeClone/README.md

 # Features
 * Users can sign up using Google  or an email to get access to the dashboard
 * Selecting the magnifying glass opens the entire library of games that can be accessed
-* selecting a game adds its lobby to the left sidebar,each lobby has a chat room that users can interact with to find other players to play games with
+* Selecting a game adds its lobby to the left sidebar, each lobby has a chat room that users can interact with to find other players to play games with
-* The games selected on the left are saved in a firebase database and updates as you select/remove games
+* The games selected on the left are saved in a Firebase database and update as you select/remove games
-* Just like Fightacde there are a total of 3 games that can be accessed (unless you are a member of Patreon,but this has no Patreon access)
+* Just like Fightacde there are a total of 3 games that can be accessed (unless you are a member of Patreon, but this has no Patreon access)